 - Sometimes you need to complete a statement about yourself and your reasons for applying.
 Do this in a Word document first and copy it, so your application does not time out.

-- Aim to complete your scholarship application a week early and check you have an email confirming the application is complete.
+- Aim to complete your scholarship application at least a week early and check you have an email confirming the application is complete or any action required from you.
+You may have to go into your scholarship application online and click a final submit.

 Outcome of scholarship application